Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 var client = new PetsClient(endpoint, credential);
 ```

-The only difference is that sometimes these clients will be more specific in the credential required ('AzureKeyCredential' or 'TokenCredential' for example).

 ## 2. Create and Send a Request

 Protocol methods need a JSON object of the shape required by the service in question.